bioinfologics/w2rap/README.md

 mkdir fastqc
 fastqc -o fastqc scer_pe_R1.fastq scer_pe_R2.fastq
 ```
-FastQC generates an HTML report in the fastqc directory.
+ [FastQC] (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)  generates an HTML report in the fastqc directory.
+The report will give some indications about the quality of your reads, and the success of your sequencing run.
+Consult the documentation on the website, and the example reports from good and bad Illumina runs for further information.
 You should calculate the read coverage using the read count.

 ![] (images/fastqc.png)